Terms

 Semantics

-The configuration value default is equal to any configuration values.
+The configuration value default is equal to any configuration value.

 Type